 “I didn’t just want to be somebody’s housewife, and all I knew how to do was cook, clean, wash and iron.
-That had never been my dream,” she recalls.
+That had never been my dream,” she said.

 So she enlisted for four years in the Air Force, where she learned telecommunications skills and acquired a sense of identity and accomplishment.
-At the end of her four-year tour at Fort Walton Beach, Fla., her commanding officer assigned Nell a shared room with a lower-ranked soldier of color; as a sergeant, she was entitled to her own room, which was available.
+At the end of her four-year tour at Fort Walton Beach, Flordia, her commanding officer assigned Browne a shared room with a lower-ranked soldier of color; as a sergeant, she was entitled to her own room, which was available.
 The CO assigned the shared room because he said it didn’t matter, that her tour of duty was almost over, she said.
-After reflecting, Nell believed it was because of her skin color.
+After reflecting, Browne believed it was because of her skin color.
 She walked out of the CO’s office and re-enlisted out of spite.
 Sgt.
-Nell Browne got her private room.
-And that’s how she made the Air Force a career that spanned three decades, with assignments in Japan and Germany and back to Mississippi and Virginia.
+Nell Browne got her private room and that’s how she made the Air Force a career that spanned three decades, with assignments in Japan and Germany and back to Mississippi and Virginia.

-When she was stationed in Biloxi around the late 80s and early 90s, Nell became friends with her neighbor Ms. Nita who taught her how to quilt.
-Quilting was the last thing Nell wanted to do, especially while caring for two young daughters.
-But Ms. Nita was persistent, and pushed Nell into a long love affair with quilting.
+When she was stationed in Biloxi around the late 80s and early 90s, Browne became friends with her neighbor Ms. Nita who taught her how to quilt.
+Quilting was the last thing Browne wanted to do, especially while caring for two young daughters.
+But Ms. Nita was persistent, and pushed her into a long love affair with quilting.

 “You want to quilt, but you don’t know it yet.”

 Nell Browne hasn’t always loved quilting.
 In fact, when she began quilting under the tutelage of her neighbor Ms. Nita more than 30 years ago, she downright loathed it.
-But Ms. Nita was a lady of great persuasion who sensed that Nell would grow to love the craft as much as her.
-The Comer, Ga., native had two small girls at the time and quilting was the last thing on her daily agenda.
-But Ms. Nita insisted she join her every evening in the small quilting house behind her home in Biloxi, Miss., where Nell was stationed with the Air Force.
+But Ms. Nita was a lady of great persuasion who sensed that Browne would grow to love the craft as much as her.
+The Comer native had two small girls at the time and quilting was the last thing on her daily agenda.
+But Ms. Nita insisted she join her every evening in the small quilting house behind her home in Biloxi, Mississippi, where Browne was stationed with the Air Force.
 She started small, just a few patches with inconsistent stitches, but over time she has become a master quilter.
-Nell discovered that the art of quilting was more fulfilling than she ever could have imagined.
+Browne discovered that the art of quilting was more fulfilling than she ever could have imagined.

-Since then, Nell has made around 100 quilts, she guesses, mostly as gifts for family, friends, and even for those who didn’t necessarily know they wanted one of her quilts.
-And that’s where Nell derives the most joy.
+Since then, she has made around 100 quilts, she guesses, mostly as gifts for family, friends, and even for those who didn’t necessarily know they wanted one of her quilts.
+And that’s where Browne derives the most joy.

 “I have come to love this hobby even though I fought hard against quilting.
 Ms Nita was right when she said, ‘You want to quilt, but you don’t know it yet.’”

-The CO walked into the room, gave a nonchalant acknowledgement of the quilt, not realizing the quilt was for her.
-Nell spoke up a few moments later and told the CO she needed to show her something.
+The CO walked into the room, gave a nonchalant acknowledgment of the quilt, not realizing the quilt was for her.
+Browne spoke up a few moments later and told the CO she needed to show her something.

 “I’m retired.
-There’s nothing you need to show me,” she replied.
+There’s nothing you need to show me,” she said.

-When Nell pointed out the different USAF stations and the years of service, her CO began to cry.
+When Browne pointed out the different USAF stations and the years of service, her CO began to cry.
 She said, “You made this for me?”

-Through tears, the lieutenant colonel uttered, “I didn’t think you liked me.”
+Through tears, the lieutenant colonel said, “I didn’t think you liked me.”

-Over a decade later, the CO still has the quilt hanging in the entrance of her home.
+Over a decade later, the quilt has remained hanging in the entrance of the CO’s home.

-Some wondered why Nell made the quilt for their CO, especially given their tenuous relationship.
+Some wondered why Browne made the quilt for their CO, especially given their tenuous relationship.

 “Sometimes you have to do what’s right.
 And I just felt like that was the right thing to do, regardless of how I felt about her and how she felt about me.”

-Most of the quilts Nell makes come from a place of generosity and giving, not for pay.
-Nell gets more joy out of giving a quilt created from what she knows about the person rather than the pressure of creating a quilt that someone has envisioned and it turns out not as they wanted.
+Most of the quilts Browne makes come from a place of generosity and giving, not for pay.
+She has received more joy out of giving a quilt created from what she knows about the person rather than the pressure of creating a quilt that someone has envisioned and it turns out not as they wanted.

 “When people ask me to make a quilt, it kind of kills my creativity, especially when it’s not what they were expecting.
 Then it creates chaos.
 It creates some hard feelings.
 I prefer giving a quilt from the heart versus from the want of a person.
 I require flexibility on all quilts so I can give paying customers the best quilt possible.”

-To express that joy of giving, each quilt includes her signature outer binding of music notes.
+To express that joy of giving, each quilt has been finished with her signature outer binding of music notes.